Jbleezy/BO1-Reimagined/README.md

 * Barriers in the spawn room no longer reset
 * Pack-a-punch machine will stay available for as long as the defcon room is active

+#### Elevators
+* Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second
+* Hintstring for elevators will now not show up until the elvator becomes usable again
+* Added .2 second delay for the top elevator to activate after it has been triggered if there is a player blocking it so the elevator can move without the player having to ride it
+* If the power is on, all zombies will now go through teleporters if all players on a floor use an elevator or down
+* If the power is off, all zombies will now respawn if all players on a floor use an elevator or down

+#### Teleporters
+* Teleporting no longer takes players' weapons away temporarily
+* Teleporting no longer freezes players' controls
+* Fixed teleporters showing they were ready to use again too early after teleporting through them

 ### Ascension
 * Sidequest completable with 1-4 players
 * Monkey round sidequest step: buttons no longer have to be pressed at the same time, only on the same monkey round